The novel coronavirus is still circulating, and while multiple vaccines are available, not everyone has had a chance to

 And that same advice may apply if you're vaccinated but are immunocompromised: If you're taking medication or have a condition that weakens your immune system, you may not be fully protected, per the CDC.
 (Talk to your doctor about your personal level of risk.)

 That said, as businesses reopen and the world reverts to a sort of post-vaccination normalcy, odds are you can't avoid stepping outside altogether.
-So, if you need to be extra careful to avoid contact with the coronavirus, what can you do to keep yourself (and others) safe when you must venture beyond your front door?
+So, if you need to be extra careful to avoid contact with the coronavirus, what can you do to keep safe when you venture beyond your front door?

 Here, health experts offer tips to help you stay healthy and avoid putting others at risk.

 Get tips on how to stay healthy, safe and sane during the novel coronavirus pandemic.